Porting Applications using Recipes

 The cmake package is the build system while the libssl-dev package is the linker objects (.a and .so files) of OpenSSL.

-The Debian package system bundle dynamic/static objects on their -dev packages (other Linux distributions just bundle dynamic objects), while Redox will use the source code of the libraries, both the Debian package and the library tarball offer headers, thus they can used with linker objects and source code.
+The Debian package system bundle shared/static objects on their -dev packages (other Linux distributions just bundle dynamic objects), while Redox will use the source code of the libraries.

 You would need to create a recipe of the libssl-dev and add on your recipe.toml, while the cmake package would need to be installed on your system.